 Students in this workshop will write one poem each week and revise at least four of these into carefully considered versions on the basis of workshop analysis.
 Reading and writing assignments will address issues that arise in workshop.
-There are no prerequisites, and those who want to explore a beginner’s interest in poetry are welcome to join with poetry graduate students in the MFA program.
+Admission is strictly limited to first-year students in the MFA Program in Poetry.

 Instructor: Will Scheibel